How Do I Upgrade a Honeywell VISTA P-Series System to Use LTE?

 Please note that the LTE-XA and LTE-XV modules will basically follow the same process as the dual-path modules.
 The biggest difference is that the LTE-XA and LTE-XV draw power from the panel.
 As such, they do not use their own backup battery modules like the LTE-IA and LTE-IV.
 They also do not receive an ethernet connection for IP service.

-You will want to write down the IMEI number for the communicator during the installation process.
+You will want to write down the MAC and CRC codes for the communicator during the installation process.
 This information is needed when you go to activate the communicator.
-The IMEI number is typically found on a sticker somewhere on the module itself.
-It may also be found on the packaging for the communicator.
-You should have the IMEI number somewhere safe, in case you ever need to reference it again later on.
+These codes are typically found on a sticker somewhere on the module itself.
+They may also be found on the packaging for the communicator.
+You should have the codes somewhere safe, in case you ever need to reference them again later on.

 3. Activate the communicator.
 Contact your alarm monitoring company, and have them activate the newly installed communicator.
 New Alarm Grid customers will select an activation slot when signing-up for monitoring service.
 Existing customers can contact us at email@example.com to arrange for a time for us to activate the new module.
 We operate support hours from 9am to 8pm ET M-F. Most VISTA activations are completed in under an hour.